Edward Colston: Modern reappraisal

 Accounts of Colston written in the nineteenth century were extremely positive, lauding him for his philanthropy and for his 'nobleness' of his spirit.
-In the opening sentences to Thomas Garrard's 1852 biography, the author cited Pliny the E|der:It is the especial duty of an Historian, says Pliny, "not to allow the memory of those men to sink into oblivion who have by their deeds merited an immortality of fame."
+According to historian Richard Stone, much of what Victorians said of Colston was imaginary, a "creation of this idealised saint figure".
+In the opening sentences to Thomas Garrard's 1852 biography, the author cited Pliny the Elder:It is the especial duty of an Historian, says Pliny, "not to allow the memory of those men to sink into oblivion who have by their deeds merited an immortality of fame."
 That immortality has seldom been awarded to the lot of a nobler Philanthropist than Edward Colston.The first critical biography was that by Rev. Henry J. Wilkins in 1920, his being the first account to demonstrate that Colston was a slave trader.
 Wilkins was also critical of Colston's extreme antipathy to nonconformists.
 In highlighting these defects, Wilkins suggested that "we cannot picture him justly except against his historical background".
 Colston's involvement in the slave trade predated the abolition movement in Britain, and was during the time when "slavery was generally condoned in England—indeed, throughout Europe—by churchmen, intellectuals and the educated classes".

 Wilkins criticisms prompted a strong reaction from many in interwar Bristol who wanted to defend Colston's legacy, which was by this time commemorated annually in a Colston Day celebrations.
 In 1925 Wilkins provided a further supplementary account of Colston's life with additional evidence of Colston's failings.
-Noting evidence of his unscrupulousness in his business dealings, as well as charges of personal immorality, Wilkins proposed that:I have urged (having regard to the unhistorical and ill-proportioned position Bristol has given to Edward Colston through the absence of documentary evidence and political partisanship with its charitable efforts) that Bristol should free herself from such a position, recall her heritage and rise to a true "Commemoration" on November 13th in each year of the noble galaxy of benefactors and worthies of "The Metropolis of the West."Colston made money from trading in commodities and money lending as well as the slave trade; the proportion of his wealth that came from his involvement in the slave trade and slave-produced sugar is not known.
+Noting evidence of his unscrupulousness in his business dealings, as well as charges of personal immorality, Wilkins proposed that:I have urged (having regard to the unhistorical and ill-proportioned position Bristol has given to Edward Colston through the absence of documentary evidence and political partisanship with its charitable efforts) that Bristol should free herself from such a position, recall her heritage and rise to a true "Commemoration" on November 13th in each year of the noble galaxy of benefactors and worthies of "The Metropolis of the West."

 Since at least the 1990s, with increasing recognition of Colston's role in the slave trade, there has been growing criticism of his commemoration.
+In 1996, Bristol band Massive Attack boycotted what was then Colston Hall over its association with the slave trader and, in 2007, people protested outside the venue due to its use as a venue hosting events celebrating the bicentenary of the abolition of the slave trade.
 The Dolphin Society, which was formed to continue Colston's philanthropy, as of 2015 referred to "the evils of slavery" and recognised that "black citizens in Bristol today can suffer disadvantage in terms of education, employment and housing for reasons that connect back to the days of the trans-Atlantic slave trade".